Implementation of the Multilateral Convention

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

-As of 26 November 2019, 92 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
-In addition, five countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Lebanon, Montenegro and Thailand.
+As of 9 February, 99 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
+In addition, three countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), and Lebanon.

-Out of the 92 jurisdictions, 37 have ratified the MLI and deposited their instruments of ratification with the OECD.
-The MLI articles are effective in 2019 for the 151 jurisdictions shown in bold below:
+Out of the 99 jurisdictions, 68 have ratified the MLI and deposited their instruments of ratification with the OECD.
+The MLI articles are generally1 effective for withholding taxes in 20222 for the 64 jurisdictions shown in bold below:

-2 Russia and Switzerland must also complete their internal procedures before the MLI articles will be effective in those countries.
+3 Germany, Spain and Sweden must still complete their internal procedures before the MLI will be effective in those jurisdictions.

 The MLI will affect more than 1,600 tax treaties, and it is therefore critical for multinational enterprises and private equity funds to analyze and understand how the MLI will impact cross-border dividend, interest, and royalty transactions, and existing business operations.
 Find out more about the impact and implementation of the MLI by reviewing the status tracker.